 Opportunities for High School Students

 During the academic year, PNNL offers internships to high school students interested in either business or research, with work available up to four hours per day, five days per week.
-The High School Student Business Intern program allows students to work closely with experienced PNNL business professionals, while students in the Research Intern program receive mentorship in a laboratory setting from PNNL scientists and engineers.
+The High School Business Intern program allows students to work closely with experienced PNNL business professionals, while students in the High School Research Intern program receive mentorship in a laboratory setting from PNNL scientists and engineers.
 PNNL offers elective credits for these internships through work-based learning programs at students’ schools.

 In addition to direct research experience, these programs include leadership development activities, field trips, and communications and career awareness workshops.
 Students must be at least 18 years of age to be eligible to work in PNNL laboratory spaces and in some field work settings.